How to Apply Makeup If You Have Acne-Prone Skin

-If you have acne or are prone to facial blemishes, it is important to know that having a flawless "photo-shopped look" face is not hard.
+If you have acne or thing you are prone to facial blemishes, it is important to know that having a flawless "photo-shopped look" face is not hard.

-First, it’s good to know that most women have blemishes on their faces at one time or the other; that explains why there is thousands of acne and blemish treatments for sale over-the-counter.
+First, it’s good to know that most women have blemishes on their faces at one time or the other; that explains why there are thousands of acne and blemish treatments for sale over-the-counter.

 Makeup: What Not to Use on Acne Prone Skin